Corporate Governance | The Board | Chairman and CEO | Directors' Independence | Board Committees

 Directors' Independence

-They have undertaken to inform the Company and the Stock Exchange as soon as practicable if there are any changes of circumstances which may affect his/her independence.
+They have undertaken to inform the Company and the Stock Exchange as soon as practicable if there are any subsequent changes of circumstances which may affect his/her independence.

 Details of the composition of the various committees of the Board are available from the "List of Directors" on the websites of the Company and the Stock Exchange.